Animal stall: Box stall

 A box stall (US) or loose box (UK) or horse box (UK) is a larger stall where a horse is not tied and is free to move about, turn around, and lay down.
 Sizes for box stalls vary depending on the size of the horse and a few other factors.

 Typical dimensions for a single horse are 10 by 12 ft to 14 by 14 ft.
 Mares with foals often are kept in double stalls.
 Stallions, kept alone with less access to turnout, (Note: "Turnout" means taking a horse from its stall and releasing it in a larger area where it can self-exercise.) are also often given larger quarters.
-Ponies sometimes are kept in smaller stalls, sometimes as small as 8 × 8 ft.
+Ponies sometimes are kept in smaller stalls, perhaps as small as 8 × 8 ft.
 Draft horses may need larger stalls.

 Care

 Stalls usually contain a layer of absorbent bedding such as straw or wood shavings and need to be cleaned daily.
 Depending on the environmental conditions and the needs of the horses, stalls may be cleaned multiple times a day - especially during winter seasons when turnout is limited, for show horses that receive meticulous grooming, or for horses recovering from injuries.
 Keeping stalls, paddocks, and pastures clean is one of the most important things to manage when considering the overall cleanliness and health (especially respiratory health) of horses.